Barcelona For Beginners

 The emergency number is 112 to report robberies, accidents, assaults, fires, or medical emergencies.

-Turisme de Barcelona offers a tourist information service at (+34) 932 853 834 daily from 8am until midnight, for tourists and visitors to answer any questions or help deal with incidents.
+Turisme de Barcelona offers a tourist information service at (+34) 932 853 834 daily from 8am until midnight.
+They will answer any questions or help deal with incidents.